Jamie Spence (racing driver)

-Jamie Spence (born 11 July 1973) is a British auto racing driver.
+Jamie Spence (born 11 July 1973) is a British racing driver.
 He was British Formula Ford champion in 1992.
 He went on to be 1993 British Formula Three national class champion.
 In 1996 he competed in the final two rounds of the British Touring Car Championship at Brands Hatch for Rouse Sport in a Nissan Primera.
+He was one of the intended drivers for Andy Rouse's stillborn Toyota Corolla entry in 1998 and also for former teammate Gary Ayles' failed 2005 entry in an Alfa Romeo 156.